4 Big Questions Raised By The Latest White House Scandal

 Peoples lives are being shattered and destroyed by a mere allegation.
 Some are true and some are false.
 Some are old and some are new.
 There is no recovery for someone falsely accused - life and career are gone.
 Is there no such thing any longer as Due Process?— Donald J. Trump (@realDonaldTrump) February 10, 2018

-That left female staffers like press secretary Sarah Sanders and senior adviser Kellyanne Conway to insist that the president supports victims of any type of violence.
+That left female staffers like press secretary Sarah Huckabee Sanders and senior adviser Kellyanne Conway to insist that the president supports victims of any type of violence.

 "The president is very disturbed by what he sees, absolutely," Conway told CNN, adding that Trump's tweet was "more generic" than the Porter case.